 As he could very well land with a young team that looks to get up and down the floor, Barrett should be able to thrive as a scorer off of transition alone.

-While several weeks remain before we learn where Barrett will begin his career, there is no doubt that he will make an immediate impact wherever he lands.
+While we still don't know where Barrett will begin his career, there is no doubt that he will make an immediate impact wherever he lands.

 With the elements of all-time greats present in basketball DNA in addition to his own personal flair, there will be no shortage of excitement surrounding the Canadian phenom.